fedimint/fedimint.org/docs/GettingStarted/05-How-FM-Transactions-Work.md

 The Lightning Gateway's fm-BTC balance is now up 10,200 sats and their net position is up 200 sats.

 :::note
-By linking the HTLCs with the same pre-image between the lightning route and the mint, the allows the Fedimint to spoof a lightning node and extend the route "into the mint".
+By linking the HTLCs with the same pre-image between the lightning route and the mint, this allows the Fedimint to spoof a lightning node and extend the route "into the mint".
 :::

 ## Transactions from Fedimint to Other Fedimints